-The Fire Marshal's Office is comprised of the Chief for administrative oversight, and two full time Fire Marshals.
+The Fire Marshal's Office is comprised of the Chief for administrative oversight, and a full time Fire Marshal.
 The office of the Fire Marshal has numerous duties to include Fire Prevention, Code Enforcement/Inspections, Fire Investigation and Arson Investigation.

-The Fire Marshal's office works to inspect facilities and insure compliance with standardized codes and city ordinances.
+The Fire Marshal's office works to inspect businesses and facilities to insure compliance with standardized codes and city ordinances.
 When necessary, investigators/inspectors will work with the State Fire Marshal's Office on specific investigations and compliance issues.

 The Fire Marshal's office also oversees fire prevention from the code enforcement aspect, as well as the public education aspect.
 Public school training, civic club presentations, and similar acitvities are a routine part of the activities of the Fire Marshal's office.